-Frith Farm is a no-till organic farm on Wabanaki land in what is now called Scarborough, Maine.
+Frith Farm is a no-till human-scale organic farm in Scarborough, Maine on the homelands of the Wabanaki people.

 We grow three acres of vegetables, herbs, flowers, and perennials that we sell through CSA, natural food stores, and our local farmers market.

 We offer educational workshops on agricultural topics and put on community events to celebrate the connection we all share through food.